Sports Physical Form

 Iowa Concussion Legislation

-Effective July 1, 2011, Iowa law requires that students in grades 7 – 12 who participate in extracurricular interscholastic activities, cheerleading and dance; and their parents/guardians; must sign a copy of the acknowledgement form found below and return it to their school.
+Effective July 1, 2011, Iowa law requires that students in grades 7 – 12 who participate in extracurricular interscholastic activities, cheerleading and dance must provide an electronic signature stating that both parent and student have read the concussion fact sheet.

 Students cannot practice or compete in those activities until you have electronically signed in your rSchools account verifying that you and your student have read information regarding concussions.